santhoshse7en/ML_APIs/README.md

 (<your-env>)se7en@bar:~$
 ```

-The easiest way to install the latest stable version of Airflow is with pip:
+The easiest way to install the latest stable version of ML_APIs is with pip:
 ```console
 (<your-env>)se7en@bar:~$ pip install ML_APIs
 ```